margnus1/go-deepcopy/README.md

 A polymorphic DeepCopy for Go using reflection.

+USERS BEWARE!
+This fix is held together by chewing gum and wire.
+In particular, there is a heisenbug that triggers if the copious amounts of debug-prints are removed.
+You've been warned.

 It is a fork of [code.google.com/r/jeffallen-fixes/exp/deepcopy](https://code.google.com/r/jeffallen-fixes/source/browse/#hg%2Fexp%2Fdeepcopy) which in turn is a clone of